WE’RE MOVING TOGETHER.

 - A gathering space for our community

-It will be staffed by the same friendly faces, have the same high quality food, and be the same Byrd Barr Place experience you’ve come to know and trust.
+Through July 21, 2022, our food bank is temporarily relocated at 420 E. Pike St. in the Capitol Hill neighborhood, while our firehouse home undergoes renovations.
+It is staffed by the same friendly faces, offering the same high quality food, and providing the same Byrd Barr Place experience you’ve come to know and trust.

 If you are unable to travel to our new temporary location to pick up your food, we will be expanding our home delivery service for people living in the 98102, 98112, and 98122 ZIP codes.
 Please call 206-812-4940 to learn more.